REACT: Real-time Entanglement-Aware Coverage Path Planning for Tethered Underwater Vehicles: Introduction

 \section{Introduction}

 Operating in complex, hazardous, and otherwise inaccessible environments, \acp{ROV} have become essential for modern exploration and intervention tasks.
-They enable a diverse range of demanding applications, including surveying, infrastructure inspection, and deep-sea exploration \cite{amer2023unav,amer2025modelling,creutz2023towards}, thereby expanding operational possibilities.
+They enable a diverse range of demanding applications, including surveying, infrastructure inspection, and deep-sea exploration \cite{amer2023unav,amer2025modelling, amer2025autonomous}, thereby expanding operational possibilities.
 Most \acp{ROV} are tethered to a host platform to maintain reliable communication and ensure a continuous power supply during long-duration missions.
 However, this tethering infrastructure introduces operational challenges related to planning and control while posing the risk of being entangled with underwater objects such as flora, fauna, or underwater structures.

-Numerous \ac{CPP} algorithms are proposed in the literature for inspection-related tasks with untethered systems \cite{almadhoun2016survey, cabreira2019survey,hansen2023vessel }.
-In essence, they compute distance-optimal paths for a thorough inspection of 3D structures \cite{bircher2015structural,feng2024fc, amer2023visual}.
-Additionally, exploration path planners are employed to determine the next viewpoints for mapping unknown terrains \cite{dang2020graph, de2021real}.
+Numerous \ac{CPP} algorithms are proposed in the literature for inspection-related tasks with untethered systems.
+In essence, they calculate approximate distance-optimal paths for a thorough inspection of 3D structures \cite{bircher2015structural,feng2024fc, amer2023visual}.
+In addition, exploration path planners are employed to determine the next points of view to map unknown terrains \cite{dang2020graph}.
 However, these path-planning methods are restricted to untethered systems, as they do not account for possible entanglements with the surroundings.
-Hence, the literature still lacks path-planning algorithms that directly address tether-related challenges.
+Hence, the literature still lacks tether-aware inspection planners.